nananudev/elearning-platform/README.md

-# pass-questions
+# e-learning platform for universities
-Web Appliclation to upload pass questions
+Web Appliclation that provides courses description and overviews